 If the sign will be located on an individual landmark or in a local preservation district, a Certificate of Appropriateness is required if the sign will be in place for more than 6 months.
 You can determine if a location is within a local preservation district here.

 If the sign will be located in a design overlay district, an Overlay Permit is required if the sign will be in place for more than 2 months.
-You can determine if a location is within a design overlay district here.
+Use the LOJIC map tool to determine if a location is within a design overlay district.

 If the sign is a billboard, it may be required to be registered with the Department of Codes & Regulations.
-More information is available here.
+Learn more about billboard requirements here.

 How do I apply for a sign permit?

-If committee approval is not required, the additional certificate of appropriateness or overlay permit review will be carried out as part of the sign permit review and you are not required to submit a separate application.
+If committee approval is not required, the additional certificate of appropriateness or overlay permit review will be carried out as part of the sign permit review, and you are not required to submit a separate application.
 One may seek such an approval before the submittal of a sign permit application.
 Find the applications for certificate of appropriateness and overlay permits here.

 Do these regulations apply throughout Jefferson County?